ogreteeth-code/FiascoMobile/README.md

 Todo:
 * General: Reorganize Home screen by Playsets of the Month
 * Playsets: Add more.
 Always.
-* Android: Fix the broken splash screens

 Wishlist:
 * Search by movie night
 * Custom entries
+* Cover Browser

+1.2.2
+* Updated to latest version of PhoneGap

 1.2.1
 * Android: From homepage, back button now processes the standard workflow correctly.
+* Android: Fix the broken splash screens

 1.2.0